Ultimate Guide To Winston-Salem Art Galleries & Museums

 DADA 1st Friday Gallery Hop

-The First Friday of each month, the Arts District celebrates with DADA 1st Friday Gallery Hop from 7-10pm.
+On the First Friday of each month, twelve months a year, the Downtown Arts District Association (DADA) celebrates the local Arts scene with 1st Friday Gallery Hop from 7-10 pm.
 During Gallery Hop, Trade Street is blocked off for a few blocks to open the way for sidewalk chalk art in the street and performers.
 Galleries feature new exhibits, some offering refreshments, workshops, or special events that evening.
+Don’t miss the fun!
+Special Event: Saturday, October 28, will feature Trick or Treat in the Arts District, 12 – 5 pm.

 Downtown Arts District/ Trade Street